rassidm/spring-boot-kotlin-boilerplate/docker/README.md

 ./setup.sh
 ```

-The script combines all docker-compose files and starts them as a single project, ensuring proper dependency resolution.
+The script will:
+1. **Check and create Kafka network**: Automatically creates the `base_kafka-network` Docker network if it doesn't exist
+2. **Combine all docker-compose files**: Merges all service configurations into a single project
+3. **Start services**: Launches all services in the background with proper dependency resolution

 ### Start Individual Services